 Duro-Last is the world’s largest manufacturer of made-to order single-ply roofing systems and unique in its method of prefabricating the entire roofing system under ideal factory controlled conditions.
 Duro-Last’s roofing systems are installed across the USA and Canada through 3,000 certified independent contractors.
 Duro-Last also has sales, engineering and technical staff, who are ready to assist the contractors.

 Communication between Duro-Last and its contractors is by phone, fax and email through Duro-Last’s customer services center, which is manned by 35 full time staff.
-Sue Gilbert, Director of Information Services at Duro-Last, explains, "Our customer service representatives spend a lot of time on the phone, providing assistance with things that the contractor should be able to do online, such as placing of orders, tracking of shipments, managing invoices and more.
-Giving contractors online access to their data would save a lot of time, both for the contractor and for us."
+Sue Gilbert, then Director of Information Services at Duro-Last, explains, “Our customer service representatives spend a lot of time on the phone, providing assistance with things that the contractor should be able to do online, such as placing of orders, tracking of shipments, managing invoices and more.
+Giving contractors online access to their data would save a lot of time, both for the contractor and for us.”

 Duro-Last’s business model is unique, with its made-to-order products, technical support and incentive programs.
 Commercial off-the-shelf solutions were not suitable.
 So, Duro-Last went searching for a development platform that would allow its developers to provide contractors with a tailored solution.

 Responsive web development was a top requirement, as the developed solution would need to be suitable for desktop access by office staff from the larger contractors, as well as for mobile access by the smaller contractors.